Public Health Education (B.S.)

 Why Study Public Health Education at UND?

 The Public Health Education program is based on a strong foundation in the health sciences, social sciences and psychology.
-It prepares students to think critically and scientifically, while enhancing communication skills and leadership experiences with a focus on social justice.
-Students will be exposed to the ethical principles of public health practice in their work with diverse populations.
+You'll think critically and scientifically, while enhancing communication skills and leadership experiences with a focus on social justice.
+You will be exposed to the ethical principles of public health practice in your work with diverse populations.

-- Applied learning experiences.
+- Applied learning.
 All students complete a 12-credit internship, engage in service-learning projects, and are encouraged to participate in public health study abroad opportunities.

 - Opportunities for advancement.
-You can earn both your undergraduate and graduate degrees at UND in just five years.
-Plus, one hundred percent of undergraduate PHE students who sought graduate school admission were accepted.
+Earn both your undergraduate and graduate degrees at UND in just five years.